-- A student who achieves a passing score in all skill areas, including Listening & Speaking, Reading & Writing and Conversation & Pronunciation are recommended for regular academic coursework. - A student scoring below designated cutoff points for Basic, Intermediate, and Advanced level in one or more skill areas on the placement test will be required to enroll in ESL courses at the appropriate level.
-Depending upon a student's placement test score, the student may test out of a particular skill and/or score high in one skill areas but low in another, and as a result, it is possible that the student is enrolled in different levels of skill area. - Students may take the Institutional TOEFL® examination at the end of the academic trimester at SVU.
+Basic, Intermediate, and Advanced level in one or

+- Students may take the Institutional TOEFL® examination at the end of the academic trimester at SVU.
 Students who get a passing score on the examination have the option of not taking ESL courses and will be recommended to take regular degree courses at SVU. - Students are allowed to be enrolled in degree courses while attending the ESL program at the same time.
 Policy and restriction are stated under the ESL program description.